nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User request to add a contact
+1. User requests to add a contact.
-2. ConText adds the contact
+2. ConText adds the contact.

     Use case ends.